 The eighth is a replica of a 4 400 TEU post-panamax container ship, the "CGM-Normandie".

 The ninth ship, introduced in 2009, is a model of the "CMA CGM Otello", a large 8 500 TEU container ship.

 The tenth ship, introduced in 2010, is a "Q-Max", a large 266 000 m3 LNG carrier.

 The "Voyager" is a cruise ship, that is available since 2014.
 She is 311 m long (Loa) and will be fitted with 2 azimuthing pods (and one Fixipod) and powerful bow thrusters.

 The model made in 2016 is the "Cruise/Max", cruise ship made with the hull of the Q/Max but with the bridge at the bow and twin screw with Becker rudders.
 She is available since April 2016.

-The last ship is the Sport Revel Spirit, a container carrier, that is available since 2019.
+The last ship is the Spirit of Port Revel, a container carrier, that is available since 2019.
 The 6th 1:25 scale manned model made by the iXblue shipyard in La Ciotat.